ghostunnel/ghostunnel/README.md

 👻

-Ghostunnel is a simple SSL/TLS proxy with mutual authentication support for securing non-TLS backend applications.
+Ghostunnel is a simple TLS proxy with mutual authentication support for securing non-TLS backend applications.

 Ghostunnel supports two modes, client mode and server mode.
 Ghostunnel in